nvhieu1978/plutus-pioneer-program/docs/week3.rst

       PlutusTx.unstableMakeIsData ''VestingDatum

-In this case, we don't need any information in the *Redeemer*, because all the information we need about the entity that can claim the Ada and the time is contained in the *Context*.
+In order to know if someone can spend this script output, two pieces information are required, i.e. the beneficiary's signature and the time of the transaction.
+In this case, both those pieces of information are contained in the transaction itself.
+This means that we don't need any information in the redeemer, so we can just use ``()`` for the redeemer.

 .. code:: haskell